Programmer-Network/Programmer-Network-Kubernetes/docusaurus/docs/hardware-raspberry-pi-setup/raspberry-pi-setup.md

 ---
-sidebar_position: 3
 title: Raspberry Pi Setup
 ---

 # Raspberry Pi's Setup

-For most steps, an Ansible playbook is available.
-However, I strongly recommend that you initially set up the first Raspberry Pi manually.
-This hands-on approach will help you understand each step more deeply and gain practical experience.
-Once you've completed the manual setup, you can then use the Ansible playbook to automate the same tasks across the other devices.

-## Before We Start

-Before we begin, I want to mention that I've provided an Ansible playbook for most of the setup tasks.
-While I encourage you to use it, I also recommend doing things manually at first.
-Experience the process, let frustration build, and allow yourself to feel the annoyance.

-Just as I did, I want you to truly understand why we use certain tools.
-You'll only internalize this by initially experiencing the challenges and then resolving them by introducing the right tools.

 ### Install the OS Using Pi Imager

 - Open [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
   - Choose the `Raspberry Pi OS (other)` > `Raspberry Pi OS Lite (64-bit)`
   - The tool will download the selected OS image for you.
   - Plug in your SSD and select it in the 'Storage' section.
-  - - *Note*: If you're just unpacking brand new SSDs, there's a good chance you'll need to use a Disk Management tool on your operating system to initialize and allocate the available space.
+  - - _Note_: If you're just unpacking brand new SSDs, there's a good chance you'll need to use a Disk Management tool on your operating system to initialize and allocate the available space.
 Otherwise, they might not appear in the Pi Imager.
   - Before writing, click on the cog icon for advanced settings.
     - Set the hostname to your desired value, e.g., `RP1`.
     - Enable SSH and select the "allow public-key authorization only" option.
   - Click on 'Write' to begin the flashing process.

 ### Initial Boot and Setup

 - Insert the flashed SSD into the USB 3 port on your Raspberry Pi and power it on
 - On the first boot, ssh into the Pi to perform initial configuration